-Fig. 2.Represents the percentage of women with breast cancer based on genetics
+Fig. 2.
+The percentage of women with breast cancer based on genetics make-up

 1.3 Breast Diseases

 The study reveals that 80% of patients had no history of breast disease before their cancer diagnosis, while 20% reported at least one (Figure 3).